heidenreich/theironyard.github.io/source/_posts/2013-10-17-the-little-freelancer.markdown

 Much of this pain is unnecessary.
 Sure, not everyone is cut out to work for themselves, but for most people even a little bit of guidance can significantly flatten the learning curve and build the foundation for a great career.

-Several current students (and graduates) in our Front End Engineering are pursuing freelance, so over the past week I've been developing curriculum that will help them learn the ropes and not repeat the many mistakes I made early on.
+Several current students (and graduates) in our Front End Engineering course are pursuing freelance, so over the past week I've been developing curriculum that will help them learn the ropes and not repeat the many mistakes I made early on.

-Copy for a few lectures turned into sizable guide, and we decided to open source the whole thing.
+The notes for a few lectures turned into sizable guide, and we decided to [open source the whole thing](https://github.com/ericdodds/the-little-freelancer).
 It's called **The Little Freelancer**.[^1]

-We hope it will make lots freelancer and their clients happy.
+We hope it will make lots of freelancers and their clients happy.
 We also hope people smarter than us will contribute to it.

 Here's a snippet from the first section: